StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 This `package` contains preliminary "common components" for Julia versions of selected `functions` contained in the R package "rethinking" associated with the book [Statistical Rethinking](https://xcelab.net/rm/statistical-rethinking/) by Richard McElreath.

-To work through the StatisticalRethinking book using Julia and Stan, install `project` StatisticalRethinkingStan.jl.
+To work through the StatisticalRethinking book using Julia and Stan, download `project` StatisticalRethinkingStan.jl.

-To work through the StatisticalRethinking book using Julia and Turing, install `project` StatisticalRethinkingTuring.jl.
+To work through the StatisticalRethinking book using Julia and Turing, download `project` StatisticalRethinkingTuring.jl.

 Time permitting I would love to see a StatisticalRethinkingDhmc.jl which would be a combination of Soss.jl and DynamicHMC.jl.
 If interested, please contact me!